Kentico/cloud-articles-examples/README.md

 # Kentico Cloud Code Examples

-A common repository for code examples used in articles, blog posts, forums, etc.
+A common repository for code examples used in articles, blog posts, etc.

 ## Structured Rich Text Rendering in MVC